PeterMarshall29/book1/jupyternotebooks/char_and_string.md

 In C++ there are a range of character sets and character set encodings available.
 Char variables are represented by 8 bits, which puts a limit on the character set of 256 items.

 The basic, and default character type is `char`.
-There will be no immediate need to look into any others.
+There will be no immediate need to investigate any others.

 A char-type variable can hold a character of the implementation’s character set.